grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git stash
 ```

 Drop the last stash entry from the list of stash entries:

 ```bash
    $ git drop
 ```

-  Pop changes back into working directory, perhaps on a subsequent
+Pop changes back into working directory, perhaps on a subsequent commit
-  commit:

 ```bash
    $ git stash pop
 ```

 This may fail due to conflicts due to changes being applied at the
 commit that was HEAD at the time of the stash.
 Resolve the conflict
 and use git drop.

 Remove all stash entries:

 ```bash
    $ git stash clear